zverok/geo_coord/README.md

 ## Reasons

-Geo coordinates is, in fact, one of a basic types in XXI century programming.
+Geo coordinates are, in fact, one of basic types in XXI century programming.

 This gem is a (desperate) attempt to provide such a "basic" type ready to be dropped into any of Ruby code, to unify all different `LatLng` or